Taylor Wood

-Taylor Malham (born May 20, 1999) is an American professional soccer player who plays as a left back for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Taylor Mae Wood (born May 20, 1999) is an American professional soccer player who plays as a fullback for Chicago Stars FC of the National Women's Soccer League (NWSL).
 Born in Broken Arrow, Oklahoma, she played college soccer for the Arkansas Razorbacks.

 Early life

-Malham was born on May 20, 1999, in Broken Arrow, Oklahoma, and attended Union High School in Tulsa.
+Wood was born on May 20, 1999, in Broken Arrow, Oklahoma, and attended Union High School in Tulsa.
 She played a part in Union's back-to-back undefeated seasons in 2015 and 2016, as the team won the OSSAA 6A state championship both years, scoring a goal in the latter championship game, and were named national champions in both seasons by TopDrawerSoccer.com.
-Malham was also a four-year starter on the basketball team at Union, averaging 17.2 points per game and finishing the 2016–17 season among the top scorers in her class.
+Wood was also a four-year starter on the basketball team at Union, averaging 17.2 points per game and finishing the 2016–17 season among the top scorers in her class.
 That season, she was also named to one of the all-state teams.
-Coming out of high school, Malham was rated as a three-star soccer recruit by TopDrawerSoccer.com and was the 88th-ranked player nationally by IMG Academy.
+Coming out of high school, Wood was rated as a three-star soccer recruit by TopDrawerSoccer.com and was the 88th-ranked player nationally by IMG Academy.
 She was also named the Oklahoma state Gatorade Player of the Year in 2016–17.

-Malham played club soccer for TSC Hurricanes and Fortuna Tulsa, and participated in the under-17 national team camp in December 2015.

-In high school and club soccer, Malham played alongside Parker Goins.
+Wood played club soccer for TSC Hurricanes and Fortuna Tulsa, and participated in the under-17 national team camp in December 2015.
+In high school and club soccer, Wood played alongside Parker Goins.
 She went on to play with Goins at Arkansas and professionally in Louisville.